-On the night of 11th/12th July 1947 two young sergeants, Clifford Martin and Mervyn Paice, were in Nethanya with a Jewish friend.
+On the night of 11th/12th July 1947 two young sergeants, Clifford Martin and Mervyn Paice, were in Nethanya with a Jewish 'friend', Aaron Weinberg.
 There was an alert on because of threatened activity by the Irgun gang if terrorists convicted for an attack on Acre jail were executed.
 Capital punishment was accepted in those days, as it is today in countries like the US and China.
 The executions went ahead.
 The men had been tried and convicted in open court and their executions were quick and efficient.

 "At 0045 on 12 July Martin and Paice were bludgeoned, chloroformed and pushed into a car.
 Weinberg (the Jewish friend they were with) was bound and then dumped by the side of the road.
 At 0400 he freed himself and gave the alarm.
 Martin and Paice had, meanwhile, been entombed in a cell of twelve square feet and less than six feet high.
 It had been dug underneath a diamond factory floor, with a thick layer of sand on top.

 Nethanya was cordoned and the search (Operation Tiger) began which included Haganah members.
 Although a few other terrorists were caught, the search was unsuccessful thanks to the silence of the Jewish community.
 For reasons unknown the diamond factory was not searched.

 Eric Farthing, 4th/7th Dragoon Guards was involved in the search and remembers the murders well.